brunopenso/istio-demo/README.md

 # Istio DEMO on AWS Provider

-The objective of this repo is to create a kubernets cluster to run and play with istio services.
+The objective of this repo is to create a kubernets cluster to play with istio services.

 1. Create a AWS Account
-1. Create to EC2 t2.medium machines in the same *security group* with the **ubuntu** image
+1. Create two(2) ubuntu EC2 machines with this hardware **t2.medium**
+1. Choose the same security group for both machines
-1. Download the pem file to your machine
+1. Download the pem file to your local machine
-1. Choose on machine to be the master
+1. Choose a machine to be the master
 1. Configure all stuffs

 ## How to connect to EC2